 Dear Layla Moran,

-In 2018 the DEFRA Secretary committed to introduce a Deposit Return Scheme (DRS) in England and to work with the Devolved Administrations to introduce schemes across the UK.
-After three years of waiting the government have now delayed until 2024, at the earliest.
+In 2018, DEFRA committed to introduce a Deposit Return Scheme (DRS) in England and to work with the Devolved Administrations to introduce schemes across the UK.

-That’s why I’m calling on you as my MP to support the introduction of an ‘all-in’ DRS as soon as possible which will;
+Why are we still waiting for the government to respond to their consultation?
+I am asking you to support the introduction of an ‘all-in’ DRS as soon as possible which will;

-For every year we delay further another 8 billion containers will be lost to the environment.
+For every year we delay, 8 billion containers enter the environment.
+There is no more time to waste.

 [Add your address here]